isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

          declined and are thus unavailable for assignment.

       -  ``total-pds`` - the total number of PD prefixes available of DHCPv6 management in the subnet.
-In other words, this is the sum of all prefixes in all the configured prefix pools in the subnet.
+In other words, this is the count of all prefixes in all the configured prefix pools in the subnet.

       -  ``cumulative-assigned-pds`` - the cumulative number of PD prefixes in the subnet that have been assigned to a client by the server since it started.

       -  ``assigned-pds`` - the number of PD prefixes in the subnet that are currently assigned to a client.